austanss/skylight/README.md

 Boot into it through your UEFI boot menu.

 ### Development Cycle
 OS development is... time consuming.
 I have other things to dedicate my time to, so I can't always work on Skylight.
 I will try to push at least one commit every week, but I can't guarantee that I will be able to do so.
-In summer months you can expect a high volume of commits and enhanced productivity.
+In summer months you can expect a high volume of commits.
 December is also a rather popular month for me.
 I have been working on this operating system project since mid-2021, and I don't intend on abandoning it.
 Just some times, it's a literal pain to work on.
-Other times, it's not the time to do it.
+Other times, I don't have the time to do it.

 ### Contributing
 I largely do not take contributions.
 I do take suggestions and feedback, but most of the source code should be written by me.
-If the project plateaus and the work is no longer worth my dedication I may open it up to contributions to keep it alive, but for now, it's my brainchild.
+If the project plateaus and the work is no longer worth my dedication I may open it up to contributions to keep it alive, but for now, it's principally my effort.